colson44/fft-watchface/README.md

         adb pair [ip:port shown on watch]

 **Install Watch Faces**

-Download the .apk file for the character set(s) you want to your PC and install them using ADB.
+Download the .apk file for the character set(s) you want to your PC and install using ADB.

 1. Connect watch to same network as PC, enable Wireless Debugging on watch
 2. Open cmd window on PC and connect to watch:

         adb connect [IP address:port displayed in Wireless Debugging on watch]
-4. Install .apk files on watch:
+4. Install .apk on watch:

         adb install c:\path\to\watchface.apk